Zeronoso/Python-statistical-Modelling-Kyle-Gully/README.md

 the regression models results indicates a weak, but positive relationship between nearby bikes available and ratings.
 ![Screenshot 2024-10-30 091310](https://github.com/user-attachments/assets/379e438d-f22f-4650-bd62-e28a69fd9498)
 ![Screenshot 2024-10-30 085838](https://github.com/user-attachments/assets/a497d258-4bbf-4c90-a548-3aeab2ff2767)

+Although there is only a weak correlation between nearby available bikes and ratings.
+Even a small increase in bike availability can increase average ratings.
+Therefore, increasing the potential for business growth.
+Coffee shop owners can use these insights for future decision making, such as partnering with bike-sharing companies to improve their visibility and/or invest in nearby bike parking spaces to attract more customers.

 ## Challenges
 grabbing data on yelp was a struggle with its limited calls per day.